FlaccidFacade/beacon-relay-asset-view-orchestration/api/AWS_SETUP.md

-# AWS Setup Guide for B.R.A.V.O API
+# AWS Setup Guide for B.R.A.V.O.
+API

-This guide walks through setting up the required AWS infrastructure for the B.R.A.V.O API.
+This guide walks through setting up the required AWS infrastructure for the B.R.A.V.O.
+API.

 ## Prerequisites